 Q. May a contractor bring in union members from locals that are not signatory BCTC unions?

 A. Referrals must be from the respective BCTC signatory locals on the PLA Union Telephone Contact List.
-Following is a link to the Union Contact List: https://www.nycsca.org/Doing-Business/Labor-Law-Compliance#PLA-490
+Following is a link to the Union Contact List: PLA Trade Union Contact List (Contact the appropriate union for a copy of the applicable Schedule A Collective Bargaining Agreement and/or to employ workers).

 Q. Does a non-union employee working under the PLA automatically become a union member?